 Combined with product usage data from Pendo, this creates a layered signal: accounts showing both high in-product engagement and external research intent are far more likely to convert.
 Your sales team can prioritize these accounts over those showing only one signal.

-GTM Workspace & GTM Studio: From Insight to Execution
+GTM Workspace, GTM Studio, and Universal Access: From Insight to Execution

 Understanding account behavior is only valuable if your team can act on it.

-⚡ZoomInfo in Action: A marketer in GTM Studio describes an audience in plain language: "Show me accounts in fintech with 200+ employees that visited our pricing page this month and are researching product analytics tools."
+ZoomInfo in Action: A RevOps engineer in GTM Studio describes an audience in plain language: "Show me accounts in fintech with 200 or more employees that visited our pricing page this month and are researching product analytics tools."
 GTM Studio builds that audience from ZoomInfo's data, launches a multi-channel play targeting those accounts, and routes high-priority signals to sellers in GTM Workspace, where AI-drafted outreach already addresses the use case those accounts are evaluating.

 Seismic's sales team attributed 39% of active pipeline to opportunities identified or influenced by ZoomInfo signals, reporting 54% productivity gains and 11.5 hours saved per week per seller.
 (Seismic Case Study)

-🏅 NOTE: We also evaluated Apollo.io and Clearbit.
+We also evaluated Apollo.io and Clearbit.
 Apollo.io offers a combined prospecting and engagement platform at a lower price point, and Clearbit provides real-time enrichment.
-ZoomInfo was chosen for the depth of its B2B data (validated by a Fortune 500 competitive RFP analyzing 25 million contacts), its GTM Context Graph for connecting product signals to sales outcomes, and its access via API and MCP that integrates with any tool in your stack.
+ZoomInfo was chosen for the depth of its B2B data (validated by a Fortune 500 competitive RFP analyzing 25 million contacts where an independent consultant concluded no other competitor came close), its GTM Context Graph for connecting product signals to sales outcomes, and its access via API and MCP that integrates with any tool in your stack.

 ZoomInfo Pricing

-ZoomInfo offers a permanent free tier, ZoomInfo Lite, with access to 100M+ verified profiles, 10 monthly export credits, individual and company searches, and a Chrome extension.
+ZoomInfo pricing is free to start with consumption credits based on usage.
+ZoomInfo Lite provides a permanent free tier with access to 100M or more verified profiles, 10 monthly export credits, individual and company searches, and a Chrome extension.
 A 7-day free trial of the full platform is also available with no credit card required.

 Who Should Use ZoomInfo?